claceio/docs/content/docs/App/Overview.md

 <!-- prettier-ignore-end -->

-Run `clace app create --auth-type=none --dev --approve /hello4 ~/myapp4`.
+Run `clace app create --auth=none --dev --approve /hello4 ~/myapp4`.
 After that, the app is available at `/hello4`.
 Note that the `--dev` option is required for the `clace_gen_import` file to be generated which is required for live reload.

 This app uses the `exec` plugin to run the ls command.
 The output of the command is shown when the app is accessed.
 To allow the app to run the plugin command, use the `clace app approve` command.